-- you have extensive experience trading in volatile markets, - you fully understand how they operate, including all the risks and costs involved, - you are aware that the greater the leverage, the greater the risk, - you understand that your position can be closed whether or not you agree with our decision to close your position, - you have high-risk tolerance and the capability to absorb losses if they occur, - you have sufficient time to manage your investment on an active basis.
+- a. you have extensive experience trading in volatile markets, - b. you fully understand how they operate, including all the risks and costs involved, - c. you are aware that the greater the leverage, the greater the risk, - d. you understand that your position(s) can be closed whether or not you agree with our decision to close your position(s), - e. you have high-risk tolerance and the capability to absorb losses if they occur, and - f. you have sufficient time to manage your investments on an active basis.